-Following successful completion of OH Foundation Standards, the Occupational Health Team is now focused on completion of the Enhanced Standards and the commitment to translate this across to the industry wide SEQOHS Standards.

-- OH is leading the tactical team who will deliver the next level of the Better Health at Work Award - Continuing Excellence.
+- Following successful completion of OH Foundation Standards, the Occupational Health Team is now focused on completion of the Enhanced Standards and the commitment to translate this across to the industry wide SEQOHS Standards. - OH is leading the tactical team who will deliver the next level of the Better Health at Work Award - Continuing Excellence.
 Evidence will be submitted in August prior to an on-site assessment on Sep 13th 2024. - Occupational Health continues to provide input in training of recruits, leadership courses, specialist roles e.g., AFO, Dispatch, CID.
 Additional bespoke stress and resilience training in support of the Force Futures Plan has been developed and delivery is underway. - The Wiser Mind programme has been adapted to provide input into response officer development days; focusing on practical techniques to process trauma and build resilience.
 This is backed up with fortnightly drop in practice sessions, available to all officers and staff.
 The drop in sessions are being revised to offer specific techniques for maintaining resilience through change. - A new Trauma Informed Supervision Training Programme is being implemented with the support of Dr Noreen Tehrani; this aims to equip crime supervisors to have effective 1:1 and group sessions with their staff so they can successfully demobilise, diffuse, identify red flags and develop skills to mitigate accumulative trauma impact whilst cases are ongoing using an evidence-based model.

-At the 31st March 2024 the Constabulary employed:
+At the 31st March 2025 the Constabulary employed:

-- 1,363 Police Officers
+- 1,344 Police Officers

-- 40 PCSOs
+- 35 PCSOs

-- 641 Police staff
+- 621 Police staff

 (all expressed in full time equivalents)

-As part of the Commissioner's council tax pledge in 2023/24 the police officer establishment was increased by 29 FTE, from 1,334 to 1,363, which represented the Constabulary's additional uplift officers to help the achievement of the national Operation Uplift programme.
-The achievement of the Uplift target was made a high priority by the Constabulary, with the result that the increased officer numbers were achieved in advance of the deadline.
-Over 2023/24 the numbers of police staff and PCSOs operated below establishment due to an increase in the level of vacancies.
+As part of the Commissioner's council tax pledge in 2024/25 the police officer establishment was maintained at 1,359 FTE, which represented the Constabulary's additional uplift officers to help the achievement of the national Operation Uplift programme.
+The achievement of the Uplift target was made a high priority by the Constabulary.
+Over 2024/25 the numbers of police staff and PCSOs operated below establishment due to an increase in the level of vacancies.